Oussama-Mouggal/GitHomeworkFixErrors/homework.md

 ## 6. What is a Pull Request?

-When you send a file over the internet
+When you send a file over the internet.